- Florida Statistical Abstract Online

-GAINESVILLE, Fla. — Consumer confidence among Floridians rose in July by three points from the revised June figure to 76, which is nine points higher than this time last year, according to a monthly University of Florida survey.
+GAINESVILLE, Fla. — Consumer Sentiment among Floridians rose in July by three points from the revised June figure to 76, which is nine points higher than this time last year, according to a monthly University of Florida survey.

 “In July, consumers are feeling much better about their personal finances compared to June and their circumstances since the recession ended 2 ½ years ago,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.

 Among the five components used to measure confidence, three showed an increase.
 Survey takers’ overall perceptions that they are better off financially today than a year ago rose five points to 66.
 “That’s the highest since the end of the Great Recession in December 2009,” McCarty said.

 Expectations that their personal finances will improve by this time next year also went up by six points to 82.
 Finally, perceptions that now is a good time to buy big-ticket items, such as washing machines and dryers, rose seven points to 84.

 In the bigger picture, though, sentiment seems to be less rosy.

 “While consumers are more positive about their personal finances, they are gloomy about the U.S. economy over the next several years,” McCarty said.

 David Denslow has spent a career studying economic trends affecting the state, nation and world.

 Now that he's retired from the University of Florida, he's planning to spend more time looking at the economy closer to home.